Clastify logo

 Dead organic matter is still energy-rich

 A decomposer is an organism that gets energy and nutrients by breaking down dead organic matter and wastes.
-In most ecosystems, the main decomposers are bacteria and fungi.
+In most ecosystems, bacteria and fungi do most of this work.

-Decomposers use chemical energy stored in carbon compounds from organic matter.
-That organic matter can be whole dead organisms, dead parts of organisms such as fallen leaves or shed skin, or faeces.
-Faeces still contain chemical energy because animals do not digest and absorb all the food they eat.
+Decomposers use the chemical energy stored in carbon compounds from organic matter.
+That organic matter can be whole dead organisms, dead parts such as fallen leaves or shed skin, or faeces.
+Faeces still contain chemical energy because an animal does not digest and absorb all the food it eats.

-A saprotroph is a decomposer that digests dead organic matter externally by secreting enzymes and then absorbing the soluble products.
-Picture fungal hyphae: they grow through dead material, release digestive enzymes into it, and absorb sugars, amino acids and other small molecules.
+A saprotroph is a decomposer that secretes enzymes to digest dead organic matter outside its body, then absorbs the soluble products.
+Fungal hyphae are a useful picture here: they grow through dead material, release digestive enzymes into it, and absorb sugars, amino acids and other small molecules.

 Image

-A detritus feeder is an animal that ingests dead organic matter and digests it internally.
-Earthworms, woodlice and many insect larvae feed this way.
-Decomposers and detritus feeders are usually left out of simple grazing food chains, but in energy terms they matter a lot because they receive energy from material that did not pass to the next consumer.
+A detritus feeder is an animal that eats dead organic matter and digests it inside its body.
+Earthworms, woodlice and many insect larvae do this.
+Simple grazing food chains don’t usually include decomposers and detritus feeders, but they matter energetically because they take in energy from material that never passed to the next consumer.

-Without decomposers, dead matter would build up, and chemical elements would stay locked in bodies, leaves, wood and faeces.
-I think of decomposers as the recycling department of the ecosystem — not glamorous, but absolutely non-negotiable.
+Without decomposers, dead matter would pile up.
+Chemical elements would stay locked in bodies, leaves, wood and faeces.
+That’s why I think of decomposers as the recycling department of the ecosystem — not glamorous, but absolutely non-negotiable.

 Autotrophs build carbon compounds from inorganic materials

-An autotroph synthesizes its own carbon compounds from simple inorganic substances, using an external energy source.
-Its carbon source is usually carbon dioxide, or hydrogen carbonate ions in water.
+An autotroph is an organism that makes its own carbon compounds from simple inorganic substances, using an external energy source.
+Its carbon usually comes from carbon dioxide, or from hydrogen carbonate ions in water.

-This does not mean “making food from soil”.
-Autotrophs take elements from simple inorganic sources: carbon dioxide or hydrogen carbonate for carbon, nitrate or ammonium for nitrogen, phosphate for phosphorus, and other mineral ions for other elements.
+This is not “making food from soil”.
+Autotrophs take the elements they need from simple inorganic sources: carbon dioxide or hydrogen carbonate for carbon, nitrate or ammonium for nitrogen, phosphate for phosphorus, and other mineral ions for other elements.

-They need energy because carbon fixation and the anabolic reactions that build macromolecules are not energetically free.
+They need energy because carbon fixation and the anabolic reactions used to build macromolecules do not happen for free, energetically.
 Carbon fixation is a metabolic process that converts inorganic carbon into organic carbon compounds.
 Anabolic reactions are metabolic reactions that build larger molecules from smaller molecules, increasing chemical complexity and usually requiring energy.

-Fixed carbon is used to make sugars, amino acids, fatty acids, nucleotides and other compounds.
-Those smaller building blocks can then be joined into polysaccharides, proteins, lipids and nucleic acids.
-This is where producer biomass begins.
+Once carbon has been fixed, autotrophs use it to make sugars, amino acids, fatty acids, nucleotides and other compounds.
+These smaller building blocks can then be joined to form polysaccharides, proteins, lipids and nucleic acids.
+Producer biomass starts here.

 The external energy source may be light, as in plants and algae, or energy from chemical reactions, as in some bacteria and archaea.